 Having Jonah die in the ocean’s depths or the belly of the fish (for he could have died before the fish swallowed him) also would heighten the second major reason why Christians should treat Jonah’s story as more than a children’s tale.
 For, as told in Matthew 12:38-41, Matthew 16:4, and Luke 11:29, Christ referred to Jonah’s tale as the one sign unbelievers had of His death and resurrection on the cross.

 Would Christ have referred to such a sign if the Dove had not died?
 Would Jonah's passing change how you approached his Old Testament book?

 Let’s look at another mystery tied to this passage.
 The Book of Jonah does not specify what shore the Dove ended upon.
 Some children’s books and lessons make this the shore of Nineveh, since the biblical text makes no reference to a journey.
 For children’s books, this no doubt helps tell the tale in a limited number of illustrated pages.
 But this would require a second, equally tremendous miracle that is not mentioned in the Bible.
 Our large fish would have to spit Jonah almost completely across the Middle East to Nineveh’s Tigris River beach, or swim around the continent of Africa and the Arabian peninsula, then up hundreds of miles in the Tigris River, all in three days.
 That swim takes on greater significance when we remember the Tigris is generally a very shallow river, even during its limited flood seasons.
-It is far too limited for a whale-sized fish able to swallow a man.
+It is far too shallow for a whale-sized fish able to swallow a man.

 Of course, God also could teleport Jonah to Nineveh’s shore when the fish spat him out.
 The New Testament shares a few such examples of amazing movements by Christ and Philip.

 Such miracles fall oh-so easily within God’s capabilities.
 But this novel (and most analyses) records Jonah spat up along the Great Sea because that is where the storm happened.
 It makes sense – and follows God’s natural order.